rbaumgarten/SiteGenesis-Community-TestSuite/README.md

 #### Usage
 - Navigate into the grunt or gulp directory with your console.
 - Start the test suite by calling "grunt" or "gulp".
+This calls the default target and will execute all test cases.
+- Call a single test case with grunt: "grunt single:[TTestcaseName]"
+- Call a single test case with gulp: "name=[TTestcaseName] gulp single"

 ## Test Suite Structure